 |---|---|

-Frees up cash for immediate expenses Allows you to stay in your home Interest rates are often lower than commercial loans | Creates growing debt on your property Reduces equity for you or your heirs The full amount becomes due upon sale or transfer |
+Frees up cash for immediate expenses.
+Allows you to stay in your home.
+Interest rates are often lower than commercial loans. | Creates growing debt on your property.
+Reduces equity for you or your heirs.
+The full amount becomes due upon sale or transfer. |

 How to Apply for Property Tax Exemptions

-The application process is generally straightforward but requires attention to deadlines.
+Exemptions are not applied automatically in most jurisdictions.
+You have to file for them, and the application process is generally straightforward but requires attention to deadlines.
 Missing a deadline usually means forfeiting the exemption for that tax year.

 1. Determine Which Exemptions You Qualify For